Upcoming Media Hooks & Events

 - Hashtags: #IdaBWells; #racialjustice

-Five years ago on this day, New York City police officers apprehended Eric Garner for selling single cigarettes.
+On this day in 2014, New York City police officers apprehended Eric Garner for selling single cigarettes.
 He was put in a chokehold which resulted in his death.
 Garner was recorded saying, “I can’t breathe,” which became a rallying cry against police brutality.
 Use this anniversary as the opportunity to discuss policing and racial justice issues by citing the values of Voice, Equality and Redemption.

 - Messaging and communications tools: The Opportunity Agenda’s Create Fair and Effective Policing Practices and Implicit Bias and the Limitations of Video Footage in Tackling Police Brutality and Eight Lessons for Talking About Race, Racism and Racial Justice; Movement for Black Lives’ A Vision for Black Lives